eobermuhlner/openforge-eobermuhlner/README.md

 ### Floor Tiles with Circle Cutout

-These floor tiles have a circular cutout and are designed to be used wth a circle inset piece (see below).
+These floor tiles have a circular cutout and are designed to be used with a circle inset piece (see below).

 - Dungeon Stone 2x2 Tile for 2x2 inch circle